 Should I Invest in Cryptocurrency?

-Renowned investor Theodore DiBiase has done well in cryptocurrency, recently changed his nickname to “The 173 Bitcoin Man.”
+Renowned investor, Prof. Theodore DiBiase Sr., has done well in cryptocurrency, and recently changed his nickname to “The 173 Bitcoin Man.”

 But proceed with caution.
 The bitcoin market is still highly speculative, and riches are not guaranteed — a lesson learned the hard way by early investors in the ill-fated XFLcoin.